spiffe/spiffe.io/content/docs/latest/deploying/libraries.md

 # Python

-See the [spiffe](https://pypi.org/project/spiffe/) and [spiffe-tls](https://pypi.org/project/spiffe-tls/) for more information about the SPIFFE Python library.
-This library is not yet part of the official SPIFFE repo.
+See the [spiffe](https://pypi.org/project/spiffe/) and [spiffe-tls](https://pypi.org/project/spiffe-tls/) for more information about the SPIFFE Python libraries.
+This libraries are not yet part of the official SPIFFE repo.